-This section includes information that will help you to get started with VEShell.
+This section provides information that will help you get started with VEShell.

 Installing Veeam Virtualization Extensions Shell

 VEShell is a component installed as part of the Veeam Virtualization Extensions Service on any machine that meets the system requirements.

 Before you install Veeam Virtualization Extensions Service, make sure that Microsoft Windows PowerShell 2.0 is installed on the target machine.
 If Microsoft Windows PowerShell 2.0 is not installed on your machine, download Microsoft Windows PowerShell 2.0.

 To launch VEShell, select Veeam Virtualization Extensions Shell in the Start menu.

 You can also import the VEShell into Windows PowerShell: